amadeus4dev/developer-guides/docs/index.md

 * If you are a happy Postman user, as we are, feel free to use the [Amadeus for Developers Postman collection](https://www.postman.com/amadeus4dev/workspace/amadeus-for-developers-s-public-workspace/documentation/2672636-27471449-d2ca-a8c4-1399-6b0cfbddd079).

 !!! important
     Something not clear?
 Typos?
-We would be happy to receive your pull requests and feedback to this documentation guides.
+We would be happy to receive your pull requests and feedback.
 Feel free to contribute!

 Happy coding!